 In England and Wales, when a person dies somebody has to deal with their estate (the money and possessions left) by collecting in all the money, paying any debts and distributing what is left to those people entitled to it.
-In order to get authority to do this they usually need to obtain a legal document call a Grant of Representation from the Probate Registry.
+In order to get the authority to do this, they usually need to obtain a legal document called a Grant of Representation from the Probate Registry.

 There are three types of Grant of Representation.

 1. Probate – Issued to Executor/s named in the deceased’s Will

 2. Letters of Administration (with Will) – Issued when there is a Will but there is no Executor named or when Executors are unable or unwilling to apply for the Grant.

 3. Letters of Administration – issued when the deceased has not made a Will or any Will made is not valid.

 All Estates worth over £5,000 require a Grant of Representation as organisations holding money in the deceased’s name need to know to whom that money should be paid and the Grant is proof that the person named in it may collect the money.

 When a person dies the Estate left passes to the people named in his or her Will.
 If there is no valid Will it passes to his or her next of kin.
 See Intestacy flowchart.

 The distribution of the Estate is the responsibility of the person named in the Grant, i.e. the Executor.